 Dr. Chuck Hajinian, co-founder of the Armenian Numismatic and Antiquities Society, presented a talk on artifacts from Urartu at ACOM’s Voski Ashoun celebration.
 The presentation covered a brief overview of the late-bronze age Urartian state as well as the symbolism and iconography found on the silver and bronze pieces on display.
-All of the pieces on display were dated between 1500-900 BC, and were found in modern day Armenia.
+All of the pieces on display were dated between 1500-900 BC.

 The collection included jewelry, such as a necklace made up of carnelian, bone, cowry shells and turquoise pieces dating from 11th-10th century BC.
 The Urartians were known for their metal work, and on display were copper bronze pieces with fine hammered out images of their zoomorphic animals and gods, dating to the 6th and 7th century BC.
 Speaking of gods, there was a silver plaque on display dating from early 9-8th century BC that featured the Urartian war god Khaldi, their chief god.
-Also on display was an array of weapons that date from 1500 BC, pre-dating Urartu according the Armenian Ministry of Cultural Affairs which helped identify and date the items.
+Also on display was an array of weapons that date from 1500 BC, pre-dating Urartu.

 Dr. Hajinian touched on the importance of these artifacts in our shared Armenian heritage, proving the Armenians have ancient roots around Mount Ararat, and that many of our cultural artifacts were lost due to the Genocide.
 He also pointed out that these artifacts were proof that the Armenians were living (and going to war) around the same time Moses was receiving the Ten Commandments.